 John Edmiston B.Sc.
 Adv.
 Dip.
 Min.
-B.D. is Field Director of Frontier Servants missionary society in the Philippines.
-He has also served as a missionary in Papua New Guinea and did his theological training at a Baptist seminary in Queensland, Australia.
-Before becoming a missionary John worked as a career guidance and workplace-counseling consultant, mainly for the public sector.
-His passion is to see revival come to God's church through the spiritual and emotional renewal of Christian workers and the structures that they work in.
-John is married to Minda, who is a lecturer in Botany, and they live in
+B.D. is the Chairman and CEO of Cybermissions a missionary society that uses computers and the Internet to facilitate the Great Commission.
+He has served as a missionary in Papua New Guinea and the Philippines and did his theological training at a Baptist seminary in Queensland,

+Australia.
+Before becoming a missionary John worked as a career guidance and workplace-counseling consultant.
+He desires to see revival come to God's church through the spiritual and emotional renewal of Christian workers and the structures that they work in.
+John is married to Minda, who is a botanist, and they live in Los Angeles.
+John can be contacted by email on johned@aibi.ph